CatalaLang/catala-book/src/5-3-scopes-toplevel.md

 ```

 The order of the `state` clauses in the declaration determines the computation
 order between states for the variable.
-We can write `foo state a` for the value of
+You can write `foo state a` for the value of
 variable `foo` during state `a`.
 With this order between `a`, `b` and `c`, `foo
 state b` can depend on `foo state a` and `foo state c` can depend on `foo state
 b`, but not the converse.